ggVGc/cix/DEVELOPMENT_LOG.md

-# Frix DSL Development Log
+# Cix DSL Development Log

-This document chronicles the complete development process of the Frix DSL, including all prompts and the changes made in response to each one.
+This document chronicles the complete development process of the Cix DSL, including all prompts and the changes made in response to each one.

 ## Prompt 1: Initial Project Analysis